WhatAShot/whatashot.github.io/_pages/includes/pub.md

 # 📄 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ICML 2021</div><img src='images/ICML21.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-- **<span style="color:SeaGreen">Insights of GLOM</span>**:
+- **<span style="color:SeaGreen">Insights of GLOM</span>**: Previous routing executes clustering by iteractive process, for flexibly aggregating parts into a whole.
+However, (i) high-dimensional feature clustering suffers from "curse of dimension"; (ii) iterative process hinder to build a model deeper; (iii) feature value similarity cannot find cooperative parts.
+We separate a clustering process into severel steps as agglomerative hierachical clustering, and in each step capsules use its receptors (as templates) to select helpful object parts.
 </div>
 <div markdown="1">
 [A Receptor Skeleton for Capsule Neural Networks](http://proceedings.mlr.press/v139/chen21x/chen21x.pdf)[<span style="color:SeaGreen">GLOM</span>, <span style="color:#8866FF;">CV</span>], **Jintai Chen**, Hongyun Yu, Chengde Qian, Danny Z. Chen, Jian Wu$$^*$$, **International Conference on Machine Learning (ICML)**, 2020

-- Motivated by how neuron cells work and collaborate, the proposed new capsule structure is equipped with a transmitter and several receptors, which works like a neuron cell.
+- Motivated by how neuron cells work and collaborate, the proposed new capsule structure is equipped with a transmitter and several receptors, and a capsule works like a neuron cell (i.e., transmitters compress and send capsule feautures to the higher level, and receptors of higher-level capsule semantically matches ).
 The novel skeleton oragnizes the new capsules to execute agglomerative hierachical clustering for capsule features like a nervous system, without iteractive process.
 </div>
 </div>